AlphaSue/clean_data_course_proj/CodeBook.md

 Accessing the data set
 ------------------------
-The tidy data produced should be provided by Coursera.
+The tidy data set produced should be downloadable via the link provided by Coursera.
 After downloading, the tidy data set can be read in by

     data_read <- read.table("tidy_data_of_means.txt")